To Kill a Mockingbird Chapters 16-18 Quizzes, Inference Worksheets, and Vocabulary Games

 Consider the greater significance of the kids' being seated in the balcony

-Support claims with sound reasoning and/or relevant textual evidence
+Support claims and inferences with sound reasoning and relevant textual evidence

 Write about literature with clarity, accuracy, and precision

-Materials are available for teaching a range of adolescent fiction:
+Instructional materials are available for a variety of novels:

-Challenge high school students to go beyond basic reading comprehension and practice close reading analysis skills while engaging with To Kill a Mockingbird by Harper Lee.
-Covering chapters sixteen through eighteen, this bundle offers a multiple choice, plot-based quiz; a short answer quiz option for re-assessment purposes; a pair of vocabulary games; three close reading worksheets; and answer keys.
-Materials are delivered in Word Document and PDF formats.
+Evaluate reading comprehension, support vocabulary development, and sharpen critical thinking and literary craft analysis skills with these activities and assessments covering chapters 16, 17, and 18 of To Kill a Mockingbird by Harper Lee.
+Two plot-based quizzes, three close reading inference worksheets, three vocabulary activities, and answer keys are included.
+Materials are delivered in editable Word Document and printable PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
 By engaging with these materials, students will:

 Consider the tone of a particular section of text